 - Payment processing fee: Shopify’s built-in payment processor charges 2.7% per in-person transaction and 2.9% + 30 cents per online transaction.
 If you choose to use a third-party processor, Shopify charges a 1% to 2% fee on all transactions.
 This is in addition to the fees you pay to the payment processor.
 You’d need to score an incredibly low processing rate to make a third-party processor worth it.

 - Add-on modules: Shopify POS can link your online store to commerce channels like Facebook, Instagram, or Amazon.
 An additional 40 apps work specifically with the Shopify POS, and 3,000+ additional apps work with the ecommerce platform.
 Some of these apps are free, while others come with download or subscription fees (which can add up if you’re not careful).

-- Inventory management: Shopify is ecommerce-centric, so the inventory management function keeps your online and in-store stock levels in a central place.
+- Inventory management: Shopify is ecommerce-centric, so the inventory management function keeps your online and in-store stock levels in a central location.
 Shopify POS is also excellent at tracking stock through the various stages of receiving, selling, and shipping.
-Shopify’s higher-level plans also track stock levels across multiple store locations.
+Its higher-level plans also track stock levels across multiple store locations.

 - Customer management: Shopify’s CRM features are not incredibly dynamic.
 You can create basic customer profiles with purchase history, contact information, and shopping preferences.
 You can also use automated emails to send order updates, digital receipts, and post-purchase promotions.
 Additional CRM features are available via integrations.